-Attached on the next page you will find a list of the supplies that you will be required to provide for our use with your child.
+Coincident with your enrollment, we will provide you with a list of the supplies that you will be required to provide for our use with your child.
 Please label these supplies with your child's first and last name.
 If you have any questions about the items on this list, please let us know!